Afshin-A/Obsidian/CS/Type Script/Observables.md

 The syntax here is a little different.
 Subject doesn't need to take in an observer function as argument.
 You can call the `next` method anywhere on it.

 #### `BehaviorSubject`
-They're used to manage the state of an application, like enforcing RBAC using JWT.
+They're used to manage the state of an application, like enforcing [[RBAC vs ABAC|RBAC]] using JWT.

 This is a type of a subject.
 Just like a subject, it uses the same process to emit the same type of value to all its subscribers.
 You have to initialize it with a value and you have to define what type of values it can take: